You are currently viewing 9 Frugal Laundry Tips to Save Money

 Saving money on the laundry is easier than you may think.
 Start by switching to store-brand detergent, laundry soap, and softener.
 Brand name products have a lot in common, and for the most part, the only price difference is the name.
 Many of the name-brand products even use the same packaging.
 When you compare the price per ounce, you’ll be surprised at how much money you can save.

 Laundry is a chore no one wants to do.
 Yet it has to be done.
 So, even if you desperately need to fold that load of laundry, don’t do it.
 Just hang it on the line.
-It’s the cheapest way to do your laundry and dries your clothes faster as well.
+If you want your clothes to dry quickly, maybe invest in a tumble dryer (called wasdroger in Dutch) or a 2-in-1 washing machine that comes with an inbuilt dryer setting.
+It could be a one-time expense and can last for years while reducing the time and energy required in drying soaking wet clothes.

 After reading this article, take the following tips to heart.
 When doing laundry, use cold water.
 Many washers and dryers have a cold-water setting.
-You can also save money by drying clothes outside rather than running them through the dryer.
 You can also save money by using bleach tablets in your washing machine rather than buying liquid bleach.
-Finally, if you can, wash clothes in cold water and hang them to dry instead of using a dryer.

 Leave a Reply